In 1992, OAR started a testing water quality to evaluate the impact

 Program Plan (QAPP).
 In 2002, OAR added streamflow and water quality

-monitoring on the major tributaries to the Assabet River with the StreamWatch Project.
-Today OAR tests
+monitoring on the major tributaries to the Assabet River with the

-of the Assabet River in Westborough to the end of the Concord River
+from the headwaters of the Assabet River in Westborough to the end

-in Lowell.
-(View map)
+of the Concord River in Lowell.
+(View

-Water quality data and reports are available below and on the StreamWatch page (for each tributary stream). |
+map) Water quality data and reports are available below and

 |